Salvage-Ex/Salvage-old2/doc/masternode-budget.md

 * mnbudget "command"... ( "passphrase" )
   * prepare     - Prepare proposal for network by signing and creating tx
   * submit      - Submit proposal for network
-  * vote-many   - Vote on a Galilel initiative
+  * vote-many   - Vote on a Salvage initiative
-  * vote-alias  - Vote on a Galilel initiative
+  * vote-alias  - Vote on a Salvage initiative
-  * vote        - Vote on a Galilel initiative/budget
+  * vote        - Vote on a Salvage initiative/budget
   * getvotes    - Show current masternode budgets
   * getinfo     - Show current masternode budgets
   * show        - Show all budgets